Truth by Inference

 Notice that when God condemned the evil and unbelieving generation to death, it was from age twenty and above.
 This means that God holds a man accountable (as an adult) at age twenty.
 Again, if a boy is between age 13-19 then he is a teenager and if below age 13 he is yet a child.
 These youth are not held accountable as an adult until they reach age of twenty.
 This is why in the census that God only counted the military aged men of age twenty and above – who were held accountable as adults.
 Below that age they were still under the authority of their own parents.

 Again, counting the males of age twenty and above was counting the male heads of households which included their wives and children who were under their authority.
 This is an important biblical principle that has not passed away in the modern times despite the deception of the “feminine equality” movement.
 God still says (both under the Old and New Testaments) that the head of the household is the man and the wife is one-flesh or one complete person together with her own husband and their children are under their parental authority.
-This biblical principle is still in effect until to day as God still views a family unit as one under the male headship.
+This biblical principle is still in effect until today as God still views a family unit as one under the male headship.
 Wives are to submit to their own husbands for this reason and are not seek their own independence which is rebellion against God’s divine order established for the family unit.
 Christ is submitted to God and the man is submitted to the Lord and the wife is to submit to her husband and their children are to submit to their parents.
-Thus the divine order of God flows from God to Christ to the man to the wife to the children with everything in place according to God’s divine order.
-When the young men reach age twenty and marry they start a new family unit then again the new household is formed.
+Thus, the divine order of God flows from God to Christ to the man to the wife to the children with everything in place according to God’s divine order.
+When the young men reach age twenty and marry, they start a new family unit then again the new household is formed.
 This family unit comes under submission as Christ submits to God the Father and the husband submits to Christ and the wife submits to her husband and the children submit to their parents.

 See the link “Head Covering and Submission” for more details.